 Three tests conducted passed the Wheeler school building yielded strong download speeds, and less than stellar uploads.
 Just one test broke the 10Mbps barrier, but it only lasted a few seconds before going down.
 At Yan’s Cuisine at the intersection of Brook and Benevolent, VentureBeat found the download speeds were in line with prior tests.
 The trade off, is the coverage was much less consistent.

-“Perhaps because of the denser overgrowth, my Note10 5G loaner repeatedly failed to lock onto a 5G signal even with a clear view of the nearest node,” Wiggers wrote.
-“Things didn’t improve by much as I walked Thayer from the campus back to Blue State — the Note10 5G stubbornly clung to 4G the entire time, despite the fact that the nearest node was no more than several hundred feet away.”
+“Perhaps because of the denser overgrowth, my Note10 5G loaner repeatedly failed to lock onto a 5G signal.
+Even with a clear view of the nearest node,” Wiggers wrote.
+“Things didn’t improve by much as I walked Thayer from the campus back to Blue State.
+The Note10 5G stubbornly clung to 4G the entire time, despite the fact that the nearest node was no more than several hundred feet away.”

 “But it will take a lot to fill the gaps in Verizon’s current deployments, not to mention the 20 additional cities in which it plans to launch service by 2020,” Wiggers wrote.
-“Each of the network’s small cells needs to be approved for a specific location by a city or town, and although Verizon has 800MHz or more of spectrum in many areas, which could increase speeds, tapping it will take further debugging and firmware updates.”
+“Each of the network’s small cells needs to get approved for a specific location by a city or town, and although Verizon has 800MHz or more of spectrum in many areas, which could increase speeds, tapping it will take further debugging and firmware updates.”